 Subject to certain restrictions, a REIT may own up to 100% of the stock of one or more taxable REIT subsidiaries.
 A taxable REIT subsidiary may earn income that would not be qualifying income if earned directly by the parent REIT.
 Both the subsidiary and the REIT must jointly elect to treat the subsidiary as a taxable REIT subsidiary.
 A corporation of which a taxable REIT subsidiary directly or indirectly owns more than 35% of the voting power or value of the stock will automatically be treated as a taxable REIT subsidiary.
-Overall, no more than 25% of the value of a REIT's assets may consist of stock or securities of one or more taxable REIT subsidiaries.
-A taxable REIT subsidiary generally will pay income tax at regular corporate rates on any taxable income that it earns.
-In addition, the taxable REIT subsidiary rules limit the deductibility of interest paid or accrued by a taxable REIT subsidiary to its parent REIT to assure that the taxable REIT subsidiary is subject to an appropriate level of corporate taxation.
+Overall, no more than 25% of the value of a REIT's assets may consist of stock or securities of one or more taxable REIT subsidiary rules limit the deductibility of interest paid or accrued by a taxable REIT subsidiary to its parent REIT to assure that the taxable REIT subsidiary is subject to an appropriate level of corporate taxation.
 The rules also impose a 100% excise tax on certain transactions between a taxable REIT subsidiary and its parent REIT that are not conducted on an arm's-length basis.